Muddebihal: High schools

 V. B. C. High School, the premier high school, was founded by Gangamma Chiniwar.
 It was the only high school until Mutayna High School was established in 1986.
 Jnana Bharati Vidya Mandir another high school, teaches the Hindu culture and Sanskrit.
-Other schools in the area include ANJUMAN HIGH SCHOOL, was founded by ANJUMAN-E-ISLAM COMMITTEE in 1962.
+Other schools in the area include Anjuma High School, was founded by Anjuman-e-Islam Committee in 1962.
 The alumni of V. B. C. High School hold very high positions in both the Government and private sectors.